DuyPhuc-hust/Introduction-to-Cryptography-and-Security/Many-time Pad Attack/README.md

 Run `solve.py`

 ## Notes
-The recovered key is used to decrypt only the target ciphertext accurately.
-If you want to decrypt other ciphertexts, do more corrections
+Give the idea about guessing and scoring to Grok to help me solve this problem The recovered key is used to decrypt only the target ciphertext accurately.
+If you want to decrypt other ciphertexts, do more corrections.
 Scoring assumes English text, needing manual corrections.
 XOR reveals plaintext relationships due to key reuse.